 2. Communism’s Subversion of Western Mass Culture

-Western countries of the free world have been known for their civilized societies, where men are genteel and women virtuous and graceful, and where people treat each other with honesty and friendship.
+Western countries of the free world historically have been known for their civilized societies, where men are genteel and women virtuous and graceful, and where people treat each other with honesty and friendship.
 Communism has implemented arrangements in Western countries to subvert and sabotage this civilization.
-Although it can’t use violence and totalitarianism to directly damage Western civilization and its mass culture as it did in China, it has, as in China, provoked people’s negative and rebellious thoughts and behaviors in order to undermine tradition, destroy public morals, and ruin individual morality.
+Although it can’t readily use violence and totalitarianism to directly damage Western civilization in the same way it did in China, it has provoked people’s negative and rebellious thoughts and behaviors in order to undermine tradition, destroy public morals, and ruin individual morality.

 3. Pop Culture and Social Chaos

-Over the past several decades, rap and break dance have been exported from New York and become a global craze.
-Hip-hop has become part of popular culture in Asia, Europe, and many African cities.
-Despite the obvious moral corruption of this music, often focused on promiscuity, killing, violence, and drugs, it has gained worldwide recognition and is even celebrated in world-famous theaters.
+Hip-hop emerged in New York in the 1970s.
+Over the past several decades, hip-hop, rap, and breakdance have been exported from New York to become a global craze, with hip-hop becoming part of popular culture in Asia, Europe, and many African regions.
+Despite the obvious moral corruption of this music, with its focus on promiscuity, murder, violence, and drug use, it has gained worldwide recognition and is even celebrated in world-famous theaters.

-Some lyrics were full of strife: “Hey!
+Some lyrics were full of strife, such as, “Hey!
 Said my name is called Disturbance/ I’ll shout and scream/ I’ll kill the King, I’ll rail at all his servants.”
 One song was titled “Sympathy for the Devil.”
-One album by a psychedelic rock group was called Their Satanic Majestic Request.
-A famous song was called “Highway to Hell”: “Hey Satan/ Payin’ my dues … I’m on the highway to hell.”
+One psychedelic album was called “Their Satanic Majesties Request.”
+One iconic song goes, “Hey Satan, payin’ my dues …/ I’m on the highway to hell.”

 b.
 Drug Abuse